What is a Personal VPN

 Is all of this security really necessary?

 A lot of people think that they are not doing anything on their computer that requires this level of security.
 Many think 'what are the odds anyone will be watching me?' or 'I have nothing to hide'.
-The fact is, if you send email or use instant messaging, people can read every word you write.
+Recent news revelations show that your data is constantly being monitored and watched.
+The fact is, if you send email or use instant messaging, people will scan and read every word you write.
 If you knew someone was listening to your phone conversations, would you mind?
 If so, what makes your email and instant messaging, or social web site posts any different?
-As reported in many newspaper and magazine articles the threat of people hijacking your data is very real -- and growing.
-The personal VPN is about protecting yourself from those who think nothing of doing you great harm.
+The personal VPN is about protecting yourself from hackers who think nothing of doing you great harm to or snoops who feel it's their right to know everything about you.

 What other benefits does a Personal VPN provide?